 The number one reason that many people refinance is to get a lower interest rate on their mortgage.
 Some even choose to buy points to lower their rate.
+This essentially means paying an upfront fee in exchange for a lower monthly rate.
 A lower rate translates to lower payments, which means you’ll pay less for your home overall.
 Paying less towards your mortgage each month also frees extra cash in your budget that you can put towards your short- and long-term savings goals.

 Refinancing also offers an advantage if you want to clear your mortgage debt in less time.
 If you’ve got a 30-year loan, refinancing to a 15-year mortgage means you’ll own your home free and clear that much sooner.
 You’ll also be able to build equity in your home faster if you take this route.
-The only downside is that you’ll have to shell out more money towards your payments each month which could put a pinch on your wallet if you’re not careful.
+The only downside is that you’ll have to shell out more money towards your payments each month which could make money tight if you’re not careful.

 Taking out a fixed-rate loan also makes sense if you’ve got an adjustable rate mortgage or you want to consolidate a home equity line of credit (HELOC) into your primary mortgage.
 Adjustable rate loans can save you money in the short-term but they can be dangerous if your payment suddenly shoots up due to a rate change.